 - the risks, including asset allocation and structural risks

 - the duration of the investment (the term)

 Investment product providers label their investment products in various ways.
 We don’t take descriptions at face value.

-But we may uphold a complaint where the adviser has recommended a product that was unsuitable.
-In this case, this is because they’d failed to act with due skill and care when considering the features of the investment.
+But we may uphold a complaint if the adviser has recommended an unsuitable product.
+This is because they would have failed to act with due skill and care when considering the features of the investment.

-Sometimes there may be more than one investment that would have been suitable for the customer.
+Sometimes more than one investment may have been suitable for the customer.
 But we don’t usually uphold a complaint just because there could have been other suitable recommendations.